ArthurFerreira2/reinette/README.md

 # reinette
-A simple Apple 1 emulator
+The french Apple 1 emulator

 Implements a 6502 emulator, basic I/O and runs the Woz monitor.